Pliploop/NLP_Bulk_labelling_app/README.md

 # A tool to help you label massive NLP datasets, quickly.

+A webapp of the project is available here : https://pliploop-nlp-bulk-labelling-app-main-app-qaetiy.streamlitapp.com/

 *This project has been tested with python 3.9*
 ## Installation